apache/ozone/hadoop-hdds/docs/content/shell/KeyCommands.md

 | Arguments                      |  Comment                                |
 |--------------------------------|-----------------------------------------|
 | -l, \-\-length                   | Maximum number of results to return.
-Default: 1000
+Default: 100
-| -p, \-\-prefix                   | Optional, Only buckets that match this prefix will be returned.
+| -p, \-\-prefix                   | Optional, Only keys that match this prefix will be returned.
 | -s, \-\-start                    | The listing will start from key after the start key.
 |  Uri                           | The name of the _volume_.